Garry Kasparov: Post-retirement chess

-On 7 October 2013, Kasparov announced his candidacy for World Chess Federation president during a reception in Tallinn, Estonia, where the 84th FIDE Congress took place.
-He was supported by reigning world champion and FIDE #1 ranked player Carlsen.
-At the FIDE General Assembly in August 2014, Kasparov lost the presidential election to the incumbent Kirsan Ilyumzhinov, with a vote of 110–61.

-A few days before the election took place, the New York Times Magazine had published a report on the viciously fought campaign.
-Included was information about a leaked contract between Kasparov and former FIDE Secretary General Ignatius Leong from Singapore, in which the Kasparov campaign reportedly "offered to pay Leong US$500,000 and to pay $250,000 a year for four years to the ASEAN Chess Academy, an organisation Leong helped create to teach the game, specifying that Leong would be responsible for delivering 11 votes from his region [...]".
-In September 2015, the FIDE Ethics Commission found Kasparov and Leong guilty of violating its Code of Ethics and later suspended them for two years from all FIDE functions and meetings.

-Return from chess retirement

-Kasparov came out of retirement to participate in the inaugural St. Louis Rapid and Blitz tournament from 14 to 19 August 2017, scoring 3.5/9 in the rapid and 9/18 in the blitz.
+Kasparov participated in the inaugural St. Louis Rapid and Blitz tournament from 14 to 19 August 2017, scoring 3.5/9 in the rapid and 9/18 in the blitz, representing Croatia.
 He finished eighth in a strong field of ten, including Nakamura, Caruana, former world champion Anand and the eventual winner, Levon Aronian.
 Kasparov promised that any tournament money he earned would go towards charities to promote chess in Africa.

-In 2020, he participated in 9LX, a Chess 960 tournament, and finished eighth of a field of ten players.
+In 2020, he participated in 9LX, a Chess960 tournament, and finished eighth of a field of ten players.
 His game against Carlsen, who tied for first place, was drawn.

-He launched Kasparovchess, a subscription-based online chess community featuring documentaries, lessons, puzzles, podcasts, articles, interviews and playing zones, in 2021.

-Kasparov played in the blitz section of the Grand Chess Tour 2021 event in Zagreb, Croatia.
-He performed poorly, however, scoring 0.5/9 on the first day and 2/9 on the second day, getting his only win against Jorden Van Foreest.
+He launched Kasparov Chess, a subscription-based online chess community featuring documentaries, lessons, puzzles, podcasts, articles, interviews and playing zones, in 2021.
+He also played in the blitz section of the Grand Chess Tour 2021 event in Zagreb, Croatia.
+He performed poorly, however, scoring 0.5/9 on the first day and 2/9 on the second day, getting his only win against Jorden van Foreest.
 He also participated in 9LX 2, finishing fifth in a field of ten players, with a score of 5/9.